samplchallenges/SAMPL-containers/tutorials/README.md

 18. Close and save "dependencies/mgl/install.sh"

-### 1.5: Installation Autodock Vina and MGL Tools into your container
+### 1.5: Install Autodock Vina and MGL Tools into your container
 > In 1.5, we will add in the installation commands for Autodock Vina and MGL Tools to the Dockerfile.
 >
 > When building your own container, this is where you would add in any command line program installation steps.